 Parent(s) have the right of appeal to the school's Independent Appeal Panel if they are dissatisfied with an admission decision of the school.
 Further assistance is available at the school office.
 Appeals are heard by an impartial Appeals Panel.
 The Admissions Office will send the appeals to the Clerk to the Appeals Committee who will inform applicants of their rights of appeal and the appeal procedures.
 The determination of the appeal panel is binding on all parties.

 Making an application

-Application forms and guidance notes are available to download from our website or to collect from the main reception.
+Application forms and guidance notes are available to download from our website or to collect from the main reception and are available from the Local Authority.